So, What’s the Fuss All About?

 Once you have it in your cupboard, then go wild – let loose on your kitchen and experiment!
 We use our coconut oil as a replacement for all processed cooking oils, including margarine, butter (yes, even in cakes and cookies!) and vegetable.
 So, make the most of it!

-You can fry with it, roast with it (try basting your chicken in it for a Sunday roast – it’s sublime), bake with it and spread with it.
+You can fry with it, roast with it, bake with it and spread with it.
 The world is your coconut oyster.

 You can even apply the oil directly to your face or hair as a beauty product.
 We talk about some of our favourite ways to use it later, although we love hearing from our fans, many of whom have told us how it has helped to treat skin conditions such as psoriasis or eczema.

 Of course, if you’re stuck for ideas or in need of some inspiration, then don’t worry.
-The Lucy Bee website is packed full of ideas of how to use your coconut oil and what to cook with it.
+The Lucy Bee website is packed full of ideas of how to use your coconut oil and what to cook with it, as well as using it your beauty regime.

-From smoothies and soups to homemade chocolate, roasts and cakes, we have every kind of recipe under the sun, plus we've even got a cook book, 'Coconut Oil, Nature's Perfect Ingredient' packed with over 100 recipes for you to try.
-Keep an eye out for our second cook book which is due out in September 2016 with more delicious recipe to inspire you.
+From smoothies and soups to homemade chocolate, roasts and cakes, we have every kind of recipe under the sun, plus we've even got a couple of cookbooks, 'Coconut Oil, Nature's Perfect Ingredient' and 'Coconut Oil Recipes for Real Life'.
+Both of these are packed with over 100 gluten free recipes in each, for you to try.

 For more ideas of what you can cook and bake, click through to the “recipes” section on our Lucy Bee website here.